Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Kuchiki-1.1-L2-7B (using oobabooga/text-generation-webui) : 10
 - Pygmalion-2-13B-SuperCOT2 (using oobabooga/text-generation-webui) : 10
 - airoboros-l2-13b-gpt4-m2.0 (using oobabooga/text-generation-webui) : 9.5
+- Mistral-7B-OpenOrca (using oobabooga/text-generation-webui) : 10
+- Nous-Capybara-7B (using oobabooga/text-generation-webui) : 9
+- Mistral-7B-Instruct-v0.1 (using oobabooga/text-generation-webui) : 10

 ### Question 3: I want you to act as a senior software developer with deep knowledge in system design, frontend programming, and backend programming.
 Provide a high level design of a mental health journal app.
 Include the frontend and backend components.
 Do not write code.
 Task Domain: App Design